Northeast High School Magnet Programs

 We're so excited you're HERE because you're interested in becoming a Northeast Hurricane!
 We have a culture of Classics, Invention, Rigor, and KINDNESS!

-The requirements for admission into Northeast's Magnet Programs are FSA scores of level 3 for both Reading and Math.
+The requirements for admission into Northeast's Magnet Programs are FSA scores of level 3 for both Reading and Math, and this year, we will consider the 6th grade scores.
 The GPA requirement for the Latin School is a 3.0 at the time of application, while the requirement for Biotechnology and Alternative Energy is a 2.5.

-If you live outside Northeast's boundary, to apply for any of Northeast's programs, APPLY HERE
+If you live outside Northeast's boundary, to apply for any of Northeast's programs, Click here to apply!

 Transportation is provided for out-of-boundary students admitted to the Magnet Programs if the family resides North of Sunrise Boulevard.
 Transportation for in-boundary students is provided if families reside greater than 2 miles from school.
 Magnet activity buses are also available to out-of-boundary magnet students at 5:00 P.M.